-South Korea expressed deep regret, calling on the North to refrain from further provocations.
+South Korea expressed “deep regret,” calling on the North to refrain from further provocations.

-“In the new phase of our century-long anti-U.S. struggle, we do not hide that various satellites, long-range rockets that we will continue to launch and high-level nuclear test we will conduct will target our sworn enemy, the United States,” the North’s National Defense Commission said in a statement carried by the official Korean Central News Agency.
+“In the new phase of our century-long anti-U.S. struggle, we do not hide that various satellites, long-range rockets that we will continue to launch and a high-level nuclear test we will conduct will target our sworn enemy, the United States,” the North’s National Defense Commission said in a statement carried by the official Korean Central News Agency.

-On Tuesday, the 15-country U.N. council approved a fresh resolution and expanded its sanctions against the communist state.
+On Tuesday, the 15-country council approved a fresh resolution and expanded its sanctions against the communist state.
 An enraged Pyongyang immediately vowed to end denuclearization efforts and bolster its “nuclear deterrence.”

-He said the U.S. is “still open to authentic and credible negotiations to implement the Sept.
+But he said the U.S. is “still open to authentic and credible negotiations to implement the Sept.
 19, 2005 joint statement” on denuclearization on the peninsula, which the North declared null on Wednesday.

 “We’re willing to extend our hand if Pyongyang chooses the path of peace and progress by letting go of its nuclear programs and multi-stage missiles,” he told reporters in Seoul.

 Davies also stressed the need to defusing cross-border tension as a must for a better relationship between Pyongyang and Washington.

 “(It’s) very important that North-South relations improve and that’s very much up to Pyongyang to accept the overtures that it receives, not to further provoke South Korea,” the envoy said.

 “Without sustained improvement in inter-Korean relations, U.S.-DPRK ties cannot fundamentally improve; this is why talks in Seoul are important.”